wp-plugins/related-youtube-videos/readme.txt

 The *relatedYouTubeVideos* widget allows multiple instances.
 So you can put as many widgets as you like into as many widget areas as you like.

 The difference between the widget and the shortcode is not in terms of functionality but usually in the context they reside.
 Widgets usually go into sidebars or footers and alike and the same widget usually shows up for many, if not all pages, just the same.
 Shortcodes are placed inside the actual content and therefore will only show up when the page or post where they're put is shown.

+= Randomize Results =

+The same keywords (or post title/tags) will ususally return the same video(s) for a period of time.
+Basically, that's up to YouTube but in can take days, weeks or even months until fresh videos will show up.

+When you set a numeric value for the RANDOM parameter/option you can get random videos from a pool of results.
+The MAX value plays along with the RANDOM value and both read like this: Show me {MAX} random videos out of {RANDOM} videos.

+**[relatedYouTubeVideos relation="keywords" terms="fast cars" max="2" random="10"]** will actually request 10 videos from YouTube but only show 2 random ones out of that 10.

+So RANDOM will determine the size of the pool MAX videos will be chosen from.

 = Errors =